writethedocs/www/docs/conf/prague/2018/news/scheduling-inclusivity.rst

 Simply put - this blog post should have been published months ago.

-After we announced the dates, we received and handled several inquires by email or Slack messages from community members who questioned the dates selection and asked to reschedule, but by the time we announced the dates we already had the venue contracts signed so it wasn't possible to make a change.
+After we announced the dates, we received and handled several inquires by email or Slack messages from community members who questioned the date selection and asked to reschedule, but by the time we announced the dates we already had the venue contracts signed so it wasn't possible to make a change.

 Regardless of the actual scheduling problem, the fact that we received inquiries should have been a warning bell for us, as we saw in the past that for every person who writes to us with a question, there must be dozens more who wouldn't feel comfortable writing to us.
 We shouldn't have kept our responses to private channels, and we should have made a public accountability statement to address this much sooner.